gregpriday/copy-tree/README.md

 ctree
 ```

-You can get command help with
+You can get command help with:

 ```bash
 ctree --help
 ```

-If you're in a Laravel or Sveltekit project, the automatic rules will work out the box.
-Otherwise you'll need to specify a custom ruleset.
+If you're in a Laravel or SvelteKit project, the automatic rules will work out of the box.
+Otherwise, you'll need to specify a custom ruleset.

 ## Documentation